scootykins/4chan-boards/README.md

 * **boards.SFW**
 * **boards.INVALID**

-`boards.INVALID` is `0`, so you can check if a board shortname is valid by doing:
+`boards.INVALID` is `0`, so you can check if a board short name is valid by doing:

 ```js
 const boards = require('4chan-boards')